 We grew up hearing about the jinns who roamed streets at night.
 These stories were why we came home at maghrib and never walked under or touched trees at night.
-At home, these stories were why we didn’t cut our nails after dark and kept our hair tied up.
+Why we didn’t cut our nails after dark.

-Our project mixes our various skills as we explore a new medium.
-We gather folktales through interviews and texts.
-We re-imagine the narratives through prose poetry and visualize the characters through sculpture.
+We gather material through interviews, observation, and texts.
+We re-imagine narrative through poetry, and visualize folklore through sculpture.
 Inspired by the style and evocative worlds created in Shaun Tan’s volume, The Singing Bones, our end goal is to produce a book of the poetry alongside photographs of the sculptures.

 We are currently researching folklore (folk stories, folk dance, and folk music) by interviewing local artisans, cultural workers, musicians, and performers.
 We are researching through museums and archives in Karachi.